FyefoxxM/fantasy-name-generator/README.md

 ## Credits

-Built by [Your Name] as part of the 30-for-30 challenge.
+Built by Jason Dookeran as part of the 30-for-30 challenge.
 Syllable databases generated with AI assistance and manually curated.
+Blog Post on my Medium